qitab/cl-protobufs/README.md

 ```lisp
 (defun pack-any (message &key (base-url "type.googleapis.com"))
 ```
-Creates an any message protobuf message given a protobuf message and a base-url.
+Creates an any message protobuf message given a protobuf MESSAGE and a BASE-URL.

 ### Proto package-rpc2